jiayiliu/NYC-Crime-Analysis/Blog.md

 ---
-Title: Interactive Analysis with Shiny R
+Title: Crime Analysis with Shiny R
 Author: Jason (Jiayi) Liu
 Date: Feb 8, 2015
 ---

 # Background

-Safty is my first concern when I search for a new place to live.
+Safety is my first concern when I search for a new place to live.
 However it is a hard question when I move to a new city.
 Suggestions from friends are useful but may be biased by their own experience.

 Thanks to the NYC open data, now I can check the crime record interactive.
 But it is hard to find the find the trend easily.
 Here is the official [NYC crime map](http://maps.nyc.gov/crime/), and here is another [visualization](http://www.city-data.com/crime/crime-New-York-New-York.html).
 So I decided to build my own visualization.

 # Data Mining

+The first step in data mining is clarify the scope of information target.
+After checking the official website, I decided to extract the crime numbers and populations for each precinct and each month.
+Those information are stored in pop-up windows and further links.
+Notice that the website doesn’t change web address, so we cannot easily retrieve the information by using URLs.
+In addition, I also need to find the boundaries of precincts for visualization purpose.

-After scrutinizing the javascript of the NYC crime map, I found that the basic information for precincts are stored in `crime/js/data.js` and the crime records for each precinct are retrieved by a google API request.
-The easiest way to discover that request is by monitoring the network traffic, for example, using the network monitor in the [Chrome developer tools](https://developer.chrome.com/devtools#improving-network-performance).
+After scrutinizing the javascript of the NYC crime map, I found that the basic information for precincts are stored in [crime/js/data.js](http://maps.nyc.gov/crime/js/data.js) and the crime records for each precinct are retrieved by a google API request, which is just a little hard for data mining.

-The data mining are splitted into two steps.
+Before moving to mining details, I would like to introduce a general way to find where the information is from.
+The way is by monitoring the network traffic, for example, using the network monitor in the [Chrome developer tools](https://developer.chrome.com/devtools#improving-network-performance).
+If no additional information is transferred via the Internet, then the information is probably stored in a static file, which has been downloaded by web browser already.
+If there is additional information, you could find them under the Network traffic.
+And using the developer tools, we could analyze the request details and extract information efficiently.

 In the following, I will explain these two steps in details.
-In addition, the source code is avaialbe on [github](https://github.com/jiayiliu/NYC-Crime-Analysis).
+In addition, the source code is available on [github](https://github.com/jiayiliu/NYC-Crime-Analysis).

 ## Extract basic precinct information
 We need three basic information for each precinct: `ID`, `population`, and `area`.
 This information is stored in [data.js](http://maps.nyc.gov/crime/js/data.js).
 Because it is in javascript format, we need a little manual tweak here to convert it into [JSON](https://developer.chrome.com/devtools#improving-network-performance) file.
 From line 288 we copy the text after `pct:{`.
-Notice keep the bracktes in pairs.
+Notice keep the brackets in pairs.
 And save the text into a `precinct.json` file for the next step.
 This text is now a JSON array with the ID as the key for each entry and in the entry, "g" for the area geometry and "p" for the population.

-In `R`, the `jsonlite` package provides a convinient interface to read JSON data into a list.
+In `R`, the `jsonlite` package provides a convenient interface to read JSON data into a list.
 `fromJSON("precinct.json")` will load the file into a list with precinct IDs for names, and contains two lists inside: `g` and `p`.

-Now the data is almost ready to use.
-However there is a potential problem.
-Take a look of the precinct data, you will find the area of precinct 1 is not one continuious shape, so under the list element `g`, it contains several lists, each one is a 2-D list of the coordinates of the nodes for a polygon shape.
+Now the precinct data is almost ready to use.
+Almost!
+There is a potential problem.
+Even there is no warning, the data may not be ready to use without check systematically.
+Take a look of the precinct data, you will find the area of precinct 1 is not one continuous shape, so under the list element `g`, it contains several lists, each one is a 2-D list of the coordinates of the nodes for a polygon shape.
+This is a typical problem with those advanced scripting language, the variables can be allocated automatically.
+So the created list may contains unexpected objects and causes the further result unreliable.

 ## Retrieve crime records

-The official [NYC crime map](http://maps.nyc.gov/crime/) uses google APIs to provide unique data access points.
+The official [NYC crime map](http://maps.nyc.gov/crime/) uses Google APIs to provide unique data access points.
 The detail crime record is retrieved by [AJAX](http://en.wikipedia.org/wiki/Ajax_%28programming%29) request in [ui.js](http://maps.nyc.gov/crime/js/ui.js).
 The following code provide a web crawler to download one crime entry by given the precinct ID, year, and month.
+Notice that we need to provide not only the resource address (*url_base*), but also the referrer (notice that in [Rcurl](http://www.omegahat.org/RCurl/), it is **referer**), keys and additional information.
+Omitting those information will result the server denies our requests.
+These information helps us to mimic the behavior of the official website.

 ```
 #' Get crime record from \url{http://maps.nyc.gov/crime/} API
-#' @param year Choose from 2013 to 2014 calander year
+#' @param year Choose from 2013 to 2014 calendar year
 #' @param month Choose from 1 to 12 for month
 #' @param precinct Choose from \code pid to get corresponding precinct
 #' @return data frame with one row of crime record